Feature Flags: From Concept to Cultural Revolution

 User

-We'll get into this more within our use-cases section, but feature flag inputs can be based on any meaningful identifier.
-For example, we can use a "server name" to affect platform-level features.
-Or, we can use a static value (such as app
+We'll explore this concept in more detail within our use-cases chapter (see Use Cases), but, for now, know that feature flag inputs can be based on any meaningful identifier.
+For example, we can use the server name to affect platform-level features.
+Or, we can use a static value (such as app) to apply the feature flag state to all requests uniformly.

 Progressive Delivery